pshriwise/obsidian_work_vault/IAEA Training Course Series Review - CEFR Neutronics.md

 c_FU_LGP3
 ])
 ```
 - There are a lot of numbers that might be more clear as variable names.
-The pincell hex latti
+The pincell hex lattice pitch being one of those values.
+- The `HexLattice` universe definitions look really nice.
+-

 - Line comments:
   - L65: There are many commented lines in the section containing surface definitions.
 If they aren't being used and don't contain helpful information, I'd recommend that they be removed.
   - L410-417: For the mixture materials that are created using one other material, I'd suggest using the `openmc.Material.clone` method and updating the name after.